mfuglum/kybfarm/README.md

     2. Access the Home Assistant dashboard at:<http://localhost:8123>.

-    3. Click on the profile icon (*m* in the example figure) in the left pane of the dashboard.
+    3. Click on the profile icon in the left pane of the dashboard.

-    4. Locate the token section or tab, and create a *Long-lived access token*.
+    4. Locate the token section in the *Security* tab, and create a *Long-lived access token*.

     5. Add this token to the `.env` file as `TOKEN`.